phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1882526
+#Number of Trump Tweets: 1883185
-#Number of Cruz Tweets: 795230
+#Number of Cruz Tweets: 795582
-#Number of Clinton Tweets: 525799
+#Number of Clinton Tweets: 526028
-#Number of Rubio Tweets: 482820
+#Number of Rubio Tweets: 482940
 #Number of Jeb!
-Tweets: 414282
+Tweets: 414511
-#Number of Sanders Tweets: 300965
+#Total Number of Tweets: 356912
-#Number of Carson Tweets: 148716
+#Number of Sanders Tweets: 301095
-#Number of Kasich Tweets: 133686
+#Number of Carson Tweets: 148750
-#Total Number of Tweets:
+#Number of Kasich Tweets: 133707
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---